slimkrazy/python-google-places/README.rst

             sensor   -- Indicates whether or not the Place request came from a device using a location sensor (default False)

+            type     -- An optional type used for restricting the results to Places (default None)

-            types    -- An optional list of types, restricting the results to Places (default [])
+            types    -- An optional list of types, restricting the results to Places (default []).
+                        This kwarg has been deprecated in favour of the 'type' kwarg.

       text_search(**kwargs)